SEE ALL THE OPTIONS to visit Meteora in guided or train tours.

 Seeing the beautiful stone structure, surrounded by mist, is enough to make you understand why the monks and nuns selected this area for unceasing prayer.
 Today, from the many monasteries that existed, only six are open to the public: The monasteries of St. Nicholas Anapafsas, Grand Meteoron, Varlaam, Roussanou, Holy Trinity, and St. Stephan.
 The Holy Meteora is the most visited religious monument in Greece.

-DAY 1: The bus starts the pick up at 07.30 am and, traffic allowing, it departs from the terminal in the centre of Athens at 08.30 am.
+DAY 1: The bus starts the pick up at 07.30 am and, traffic allowing, it departs from the terminal in the center of Athens at 08.30 am.

 Passing by THEBES (the town of mythical Oedipus), LEVADIA (short restroom stop), and the traditional village of ARACHOVA, you arrive in DELPHI at +/- 11.30 am.

-Delphi was considered by the ancient Greeks to be “the centre of the universe”.
+Delphi was considered by the ancient Greeks to be “the center of the universe”.
 With the professional tour guide, you will explore the legendary site of the Oracle.

 DAY 2: 08.15 After breakfast you will visit a local art studio where you learn about the technique of painting the icons.